FAQ’s

 Most people choose to to have ‘open-ended’ sessions, where the ending is approached more organically.
 Alternatively, you may choose to have a limited number of sessions, for example if you are dealing with a specific issue that you feel would benefit from a ‘time-limited’ approach.

 The length of the therapeutic process will vary for each person and we can review this together as we go along, making adjustments as needed.
-I recommend attending with some regularity at the start of the therapeutic process; often this is around 6-8 weeks, but we can discuss what feels most useful to you, and then review and adjust as appropriate
+I recommend booking in 6-8 weekly sessions to begin with before having a review and deciding on next steps.

 Is it confidential?